Running a live-action gaming business is a challenging task. And one of the biggest challenges is no-shows at events.

 Many laser tag businesses send a confirmation email out the day a customer makes a booking.

 "With our local rental business.
-Laser Tag in a Box, we send an email confirmation to the organizer so they can double-check.
-This way you can ensure the booking details are correct.
-You'd be surprised how many 'Boundary Streets' or 'High Streets' or 'Second Avenues' or for that matter 'Springfield' suburbs there are!
-So, by asking the customer to check the booking details we can avoid mix-ups," said Nicole Lander from Laser Tag in a Box, in Australia.
+Laser Tag in a Box: We send an email confirmation to the organizer so they can double-check.
+This way, you can ensure the booking details are correct.
+You'd be surprised how many 'Boundary Streets', ' High Streets', ' Second Avenues', or, for that matter, 'Springfield' suburbs are!
+So, by asking the customer to check the booking details, we can avoid mix-ups," said Nicole Lander from Laser Tag in a Box, in Australia.

-Lars Bek Jensen from Shoot To Thrill in Denmark believes that texting has more cut-through than a standard email message.
+Lars Bek Jensen from Shoot To Thrill in Denmark believes texting has more cut-through than a standard email message.
 "We text 1 day before [their event].
 Email is NOT AS efficient," he said.

 Have you noticed that there is a particular type of customer who often does not show up?

-Ask yourself "Who's not showing up?
+Ask yourself, "Who's not showing up?
 Is there a pattern?

-Dennis Bidlake from Mango Hill Skirmish in Brisbane, Australia says "We ask our customers to pay in advance.
+Dennis Bidlake from Mango Hill Skirmish in Brisbane, Australia says, "We ask our customers to pay in advance.
 Either credit card on the phone, EFT, or cash here.
 This covers everyone's bases."

 "I use bookeo.
 It sets rules and guidelines for cancellations and no-shows that customers agree to when they book," said Steve Calabro.